djjudas21/puppet-freeradius/README.md

 #### `freeradius::attr`

-Install arbitrary attribute filters from a flat flit.
+Install arbitrary attribute filters from a flat file.
 These are installed in `/etc/raddb/attr.d`

 ```puppet
 freeradius::attr { 'eduroamlocal':